Help Center Home

 File size: 4k

-Both images are exactly the same size, but Image 1 is nearly 6 times larger (23k) than Image 2 (4k).
+Both images are exactly the same size, but the file size for Image 1 is nearly 6 times larger (23k) than Image 2 (4k).
 If you look closely, however, you will notice that Image 1 is much sharper than the fuzzy, distorted Image 2.
 That's because Image 1 (70% quality) uses much less JPG compression than Image 2 (1% quality).

-The trick to compressing images is finding the lowest quality setting that does not distort the image too much.
+The trick to compressing images is finding the lowest quality without distorting the image too much.
 Usually, 30-40% quality is acceptable.

 Most image programs allow you to save images as JPG and alter the quality level to reduce the file size.
-You can refer to your product's documentation for help.
+Check your product's documentation for help.

 D. Regarding File Size

 How small should the file sizes of images be?
-Remember that Juno members (and most Internet users, for that matter) have a limited mailbox size (as low as 1 GB for free users).
-1 MB is approximately 1000k, so to avoid clogging mailboxes and for quicker downloads, try to keep images under 100k per attachment.
+Remember that Juno members (and most Internet users, for that matter) have a limited mailbox size (as low as 1 GB in many cases).
+1 MB is approximately 1000k, so to avoid clogging mailboxes and to make downloads easier, try to keep images under 100k per attachment.

-Remember that the bigger a file is, the longer it will take to upload to Email on the Webin order to send it.
-You will notice a significant delay while trying to send large files with Email on the Webon a modem connection, so try to keep your file sizes small to avoid this problem.
+Remember: the bigger a file is, the longer it takes to upload to the Email on the Web in order to send it.
+You will notice a significant delay while trying to send large files with a modem connection, so keep your file sizes as small as you can to avoid this problem.

 Back to the Main Menu